 Discover More About Us

-Our service combines the Liturgy of the Word and the Liturgy of the Eucharist.
-Everyone is urged to sing along with the hymns.
-One of our clergy will deliver a homily based on the day's scripture readings with practical application to help you put your faith during the week.
+🎶 Our service includes the Liturgy of the Word and the Liturgy of the Eucharist, with hymns everyone is encouraged to sing.
+One of our clergy offers a homily rooted in the day’s Scripture readings, with practical insights for living your faith throughout the week.

 Discover More About Our History

-Curious about Inclusive Catholicism and our parish's history.
+Curious about Inclusive Catholicism and our parish’s history.
 Abiding Presence began when Rev. Fr.
-J. Michael Brown contacted Bishop William Cavins about returning to ministry in the Fall of 2019.
+J. Michael Brown contacted Bishop William Cavins about returning to ministry in Fall 2019.
 The first services were held on Christmas Day 2019 with two families present.
-In January 2020 three other families began meeting together at the Bishop's home to pray and seek God’s guidance as to how to reach out to others in Winter Park and East Orlando with the love and Good News of Jesus.
+In January 2020, three other families began meeting at the Bishop’s home to pray and seek God’s guidance on reaching out to others in Winter Park and East Orlando with the love and Good News of Jesus.
 These early gatherings grew to include meals, evening prayer, and helping one another.
 Our time together was so rich, that we couldn’t help but invite others to join us.

 Discover More About Our Vision